 Jesus also promises that he’s with us, helping us at every step.

 The problem with finding our peace in Minecraft is that it might distract us from taking us Jesus’ offer.

 Minecraft is only a taste of the potential for rest and creativity that Jesus promises to provide us forever.

 He strongly encourages us not to miss out on it.

 Do you have questions?

-Wildfire Youth currently meets online at 7pm-8:30pm on Friday’s and is for grades 6-12.
+Wildfire Youth currently meets at St. John’s Church Sutherland hall at 7pm-9pm on Fridays and is for grades 6-12.